 Allegheny City Historic Reading Room

-- Carnegie Library of Pittsburgh & Carnegie Museum Archives: Institutional records and personal papers from trustees, administrators, researchers, educators and benefactors of the Carnegie Library of Pittsburgh and the Carnegie Museum from 1890 to the present.
+- Carnegie Library of Pittsburgh & Carnegie Museum Archives: Institutional records and personal papers from trustees, administrators, researchers, educators and benefactors of Carnegie Library of Pittsburgh and Carnegie Museum from 1890 to the present.

 - General Archival Collection: Among these historical treasures are the Isaac Craig Papers pertaining to Fort Pitt, Pittsburgh Board of Education Archives, Liberty Tunnel Archives, a collection of letters and papers on the Whiskey Insurrection (1790-1800), and information on Pittsburgh City government.